TheMythMC/Barium/README.md

       work, to ask whether your pull request is likely to be accepted
 ## Why is this mod full of spaghetti code
 I do this in my free time, deal with it (or open a PR)

+### Credits
+EarthComputer: This README template\
+JustSnoopy30: For UniverseInstaller as a template for what I need to do